Introduction to Microsoft Defender for SQL

 The service has a split architecture to balance data uploading and speed with performance:

-- some of our detectors run on the machine for real-time speed advantages
+SQLAdvancedThreatProtectionTraffic, run on the machine for real-time speed advantages.

-- others run in the cloud to spare the machine from heavy computational loads
+- Other detectors run in the cloud to spare the machine from heavy computational loads.

 Lab tests of our solution, comparing it against benchmark loads, showed CPU usage averaging 3% for peak slices.
 An analysis of the telemetry for our current users shows a negligible impact on CPU and memory usage.